johniselin/Liquor-Taxation-and-Alcohol-Related-Driving-Fatalities/README.md

 [Synthetic Control Method](http://www.taxpolicycenter.org/publications/synthetic-control-method-tool-understand-state-policy )

-For the both the 2000 and 2009 tax change, there will be two versions of the model.
-First, there are two dependent variables, the share of total accidents with BAC values over 0.08 (share_alcohol) and the total number of accidents with BAC values over 0.08 divided by the number of drivers (drivers_alcohol).
+For the both the 2000 and 2009 tax change, we will use two different dependent variables: the share of total accidents with BAC values over 0.08 (share_alcohol) and the total number of accidents with BAC values over 0.08 divided by the number of drivers (drivers_alcohol).

+When ussing the synthetic control method, an important assumption of the model is that there has been no similar policy shock in the pre-treatment period.
+This means that our study must proceed chronologically.
+We have to first test to see if there was an effect of the 2000 tax increase.
+If no effect is found, we can then proceed to test the second, larger 2009 tax increase.

+An additional study will be preformed in a later iteration of this project that tests the effect of the policy using the same synthetic control method with the same specifications, but subsitutes in values of IL without counties boardering other states.
+The "alcohol_noborders.dta" data file below will be used for that purpose.

 #### Contents

+* "Dataset Construction - Setup.do"
 * "Dataset Construction - Master.do"
 * "Dataset Construction - FARS.do"
 * "Dataset Construction - BEA.do"